matthiaskoenig/neo4sbml/README.md

 * `REACTION_IN_MODEL`

 All model components have the additional label `SBase`.
-The additional availabel relationships between model components can be added in a future version.
+The additional available relationships between model components can be added in a future version.

 The second main components are the `RDF` annotations which are connected via their respective relationship types.
 Every model component can have multiple associated `RDF` nodes.
 ```